-The term of the Grant shall commence on the Effective Date (as defined below) and shall end on the Expiration Date identified in the Grant, subject to the other provisions of the Grant.
-The Effective Date shall be fixed by the Granting Officer after the Grant has been fully executed by the Grantee and by the Commonwealth and all approvals required by Commonwealth Granting procedures have been obtained.
-The Grant shall not be a legally binding Grant until after the Effective Date is affixed and the fully-executed Grant has been sent to the Grantee.
-The Granting Officer shall issue a written Notice to Proceed to the Grantee directing the Grantee to start performance on a date which is on or after the Effective Date.
-The Grantee shall not start the performance of any work prior to the date set forth in the Notice to Proceed and the Commonwealth shall not be liable to pay the Grantee for any service or work performed or expenses incurred before the date set forth in the Notice to Proceed.
-No agency employee has the authority to verbally direct the commencement of any work under this Grant.
-The Commonwealth reserves the right, upon notice to the Grantee, to extend the term of the Grant for up to three (3) months upon the same terms and conditions.
-This will be utilized to prevent a lapse in Grant coverage and only for the time necessary, up to three (3) months, to enter into a new Grant.
+The term of the Agreement shall commence on the Effective Date and shall end on the Expiration Date identified in the Agreement, subject to the other provisions of the Agreement.
+The Agreement shall not be a legally binding Agreement until fully executed by the Grantee and by the Commonwealth and all approvals required by Commonwealth and federal procurement procedures have been obtained.
+No agency employee has the authority to verbally direct the commencement of any work under this Agreement.
+The Commonwealth may, upon notice to the Grantee, extend the term of the Agreement for up to three (3) months upon the same terms and conditions, which will be utilized to prevent a lapse in Agreement coverage and only for the time necessary, up to three (3) months, to enter into a new Agreement.